Var (department): Politics

 In the 2017 French presidential election, Marine Le Pen of the National Front won a majority of the vote in Var in the first round, with François Fillon of The Republicans placing second.
 Emmanuel Macron of En Marche! won a majority in the second round.

 In the 2022 French presidential election, Le Pen of the National Rally (formerly National Front) won a majority in Var in both rounds.

 Departmental Council of Var

 The Departmental Council of Var comprises 46 seats.
 In the 2021 departmental election, 26 seats were won by The Republicans (LR), 13 by miscellaneous right candidates, 3 by the Union of Democrats and Independents (UDI), 2 by the National Rally (RN) and 2 by miscellaneous centre candidates.
 Var currently has no left-wing departmental councillors.

 Since 2022, La Garde Mayor Jean-Louis Masson (LR) has been President of the Departmental Council of Var.
 His governing majority comprises all councillors except the two elected under the National Rally banner, who form the opposition.

 Representation in Paris

 Members of the National Assembly

-In the 2017 legislative election, Var elected the following representatives to the National Assembly:

-In the 2022 legislative election, Var elected the following representatives to the National Assembly:
+In the 2024 legislative election, Var elected the following representatives to the National Assembly: